-Local objectives may be included which seek to conserve and protect the character and setting of institutional complexes and heritage buildings in residential redevelopment and infill proposals, where deemed appropriate by Navan Town Council/Meath County Council.
-Navan Town Council/ Meath County Council will be particularly concerned with the conservation of heritage buildings whose setting and architectural qualities are such as to demand much sensitivity in reuse or adaptation to new purposes.
-In some circumstances, it will be important that applications for proposals in such zones are determined in a Site Development Brief / Master Plan context.
-Said documents should be submitted in conjunction with any planning applications arising.
+In A3 zones, the Planning Authorities will be particularly concerned with the conservation of heritage buildings, e.g. Blackcastle House whose setting and architectural qualities are such as to demand much sensitivity in reuse or adaptation to new purposes.
+Again it will be important that applications for proposals in such zones are determined in a framework plan context.